oslokommune/okdata-metadata-api/scripts/SCRIPTS.md

 Metadata Scripts
 ===================

-Python scripts for enriching and migrating metadata.
+Python scripts for enriching, migrating and deleting metadata.
 Files in this directory are NOT supposed to be included in deployment.
 Purpose of writing scripts here is to utilize existing code in the metadata module.
 Puspose of keeping the scripts, although they typically only need to be run once, is for traceability.